Edgar-Donk/edgar-donk.github.io/README.md

 file, instead PhotoImage refers to this data directly.
 Normally we have no states in the frame widget so he introduces lambda functions tied into <FocusIn> and <FocusOut> events.
 He is using 2 separate images, the first is where the frame's contents have focus, the second where it loses focus.
-Click within the upper and lower frames, see how the outer colour changes, also note that the frame has decidedly rounded corners and a shadow on the right hand and lower sided.
+Click within the upper and lower frames, see how the outer colour changes, also note that the frame has decidedly rounded corners and a shadow on the right hand and lower sides.

 Let's remind ourselves about the layout and elements for frame:-
 ```